Neloy-Barman/OSCC-Detector-App/README.md

 ## What it does: -
   <bold>If you give an histopathological image of OSCC examination, then the app can detect whether the given image is cancerous or not.</bold>
+You can test with the images from the ### TEST IMAGES Folder.

 <h1><bold>Available Screens</bold></h1>